-Retinoblastoma, an uncommon eye cancer originating in the retina—the light-sensitive lining inside the eye—primarily impacts young children, with occasional cases in adults.
-The retina, composed of nerve tissue, detects incoming light and transmits signals through the optic nerve to the brain for image interpretation.
-Retinoblastoma cancer is most prevalent among children, potentially affecting one or both eyes.
-This condition underscores the significance of regular eye examinations, given its status as the primary form of eye cancer in pediatric cases.
+Retinoblastoma, a rare eye cancer originating in the retina—the light-sensitive tissue lining inside the eye—mainly affects young children, with occasional cases in adults.
+The retina, composed of nerve tissue, detects incoming light and transmits signals through the optic nerve to the brain for the interpretation of images.
+Retinoblastoma is most commonly found in children and can affect one or both eyes.
+This highlights the importance of regular eye checks, as it is the main type of eye cancer in young patients.

 Stage 0: